 Long Distance Cup

-The day starts out with the Long Distance Cup, which is run over 2 miles and is the only Group 2 race of the day.
-The race is open to three year olds and older and comes with a prize fund of £300,000.
-The Challenge Series feeder races for this event include the likes of the Yorkshire Cup, Ascot Gold Cup, Goodwood Cup, Lonsdale Cup, Doncaster Cup, St Leger Stakes and the British Champions Long Distance Cup (performances from the previous year).
-Notable winners of the Long Distance Cup are Further Flight, Persian Punch and most recently in 2019, Kew Gardens.
+The Group actions starts out with the Long Distance Cup, which is run over 2 miles and was the only Group 2 race of the day but was promoted to Group 1 for the 2025 renewal.
+The race is open to three year olds and older and comes with a prize fund of £500,000.
+The Challenge Series feeder races for this event include the likes of the Yorkshire Cup, Ascot Gold Cup, Goodwood Cup, Lonsdale Cup, Doncaster Cup, St Leger Stakes and the British Champions Long Distance Cup.
+Notable winners of the Long Distance Cup are Further Flight, Persian Punch and Trueshan who won in 2020, 2021 and 2022.

 Champions Sprint

-The second race of the day is the Champions Sprint Stakes and is the first of Group 1 races, run over six furlongs and again for three year old horses and older.
+The second Group 1 race of the day is the Champions Sprint Stakes, run over six furlongs and again for three year old horses and older.
 As the shortest race of the day, it’s often the most exciting but can also be the most unpredictable.
-The Sprint series feeder races include the King’s Stand Stakes, Commonwealth Cup, Diamond Jubilee Stakes, July Cup, Nunthorpe Stakes, Haydock Sprint Cup and the British Champions Sprint Stakes (performances from previous year).
+The Sprint series feeder races include the King Charles III Stakes, Commonwealth Cup, Queen Elizabeth II Jubilee Stakes, July Cup, Nunthorpe Stakes, Haydock Sprint Cup and the British Champions Sprint Stakes.
 Notable winners of the Sprint Stakes include Muhaarar, Red Clubs, Set Fair and Jack and Jill.

 Champions Fillies & Mares